emcconville/wand/docs/guide/effect.rst

 .. versionadded:: 0.5.0

-Creates a 3D effect by simulating light from source where ``aziumth`` controls the X/Y angle, and ``elevation`` controls the Z angle.
-You can also determine of the resulting image should be transformed to grayscale by passing ``gray`` boolean.
+Creates a 3D effect by simulating light from source where ``azimuth`` controls the X/Y angle, and ``elevation`` controls the Z angle.
+You can also determine whether the resulting image should be transformed to grayscale by passing ``gray`` boolean.

 .. code-block:: python